Whether you believe that or not is up to you but I believe it does and I'll tell you why.

-Nutrition is just as, if not more important then the training itself.
+Nutrition is just as, if not more important than the training itself.

 Talent Is Not Enough

-Hard work beats talent but hard work had better do more then just the heavy lifting of preparation.
+Hard work beats talent but hard work had better do more than just the heavy lifting of preparation.

 You can't expect to outrun, outsmart and out maneuver an army coming at all angles.